elvijspodnieks/bookstore/README.md

 ---
 ### Project Description

-Java spring web application that stores books and the administrator can add new ones.
+Java spring web application for book database with a function where the administrator can add new ones.

 ---
 ### Front-end: